codeplaysoftware/computecpp-sdk/utils/cuda_to_sycl/convertor/README.md

           gridSize, blockSize, sharedmem, d_a, d_b, d_c, n));`

-# Convertor backend:
+# Convertor kernel functor:

-The SYCL kernel functor is inherited the SYCL generic functor.
+The SYCL kernel functor is inherited from the SYCL generic functor.
 The command group captures the SYCL functor kernel as a variadic nested template type, with the types requited for cuda device kernel.
 It reconstructs the SYCL kernel functor type with the extra types required to execute the converted SYCL kernel functor and instantiate it the SYCL dispatcher by passing the new type constructed for SYCL kernel functor.
 The kernel dispatcher then instantiates the new constructed SYCL kernel functor inside the functor operator when the device kernel is called.
 At this time the nd_item is provided and each thead can construct their threadIdx, blockIdx.
-Also they can call the __synch_threds() to access the barrier and executes any cuda kernels embeded in the SYCL kernel functor.
+Also each thread can call the ```__synch_threads()``` to access the barrier and executes any cuda kernels embeded in the SYCL kernel functor.

 # Limitations

 * Not all input CUDA code can be automatically converted into SYCL code, since there is not always a one-to-one mapping between the two, or the mapping is not obvious.
 In particular, CUDA kernels heavily optimized for a specific CUDA architecture would need to be re-written manually to achieve comparable performance on the target architecture, even if they can be converted directly.

-* This document also focuses on use cases where only one CUDA stream is present (the default stream).
-Multiple stream code is simpler to translate, since the SYCL queue can be mapped directly to a CUDA stream.
-However this code is difficult to read, so has been left out of the code examples and descriptions.

-* Vendor or device specific extensions on the destination SYCL platform are not covered by this document.
-Any CUDA capability that cannot be translated into standard SYCL code is not supported.

-* Local memory access in CUDA must be through using a utility class. for example:
+* Local memory access in CUDA must be used through using a utility class. for example:

 ```cpp